skatejs/skatejs/README.md

 ### Element Constructors

-As with the spec, when you define a component that is compatible with tag bindings, your call to `skate()` will return an element constructor for you to use.
+As with the spec, when you define a component that is compatible with tag bindings, your call to `skate()` will return an element constructor for you to use:

     var MyComponent = skate('my-component', {
       ready: function (element) {